pingcap/docs-dm/en/task-configuration-file.md

 ## Instance configuration

-This part defines the subtask of data replication.
-DM supports replicating data from one or multiple MySQL instances to the same instance.
+This part defines the subtask of data migration.
+DM supports migrating data from one or multiple MySQL instances to the same instance.

 For more details, refer to the comments about `mysql-instances` in the [template](#task-configuration-file-template-basic).